-Add these classic white cake recipes to your collection.
+Add these old fashioned white cake recipes to your collection.
 White cakes are delicious yet simple to bake, and almost any flavor of icing or filling can be used, making them versatile, and extra special.
-The perfect cakes for any occasion as people always love them.
+They are perfect cakes for any occasion as people always love them.

 Mom's Recipe Scrapbooks (c.
 1920s)

 Prepare pan.
 Sift flour once, measure, add baking powder, and sift together three times.
 Cream shortening thoroughly, add sugar gradually, and cream together until light and fluffy.
 Add flour, alternately, with milk, a small amount at a time.

 Beat after each addition until smooth.
 Add vanilla; fold in egg whites.

 Bake in two greased 9-inch layer pans in a moderate oven (375°F) for 25 to 30 minutes; or in single greased 8x8x2-inch pan, in moderate oven (350°F) for 1 hour.

 Double recipe to make three 10-inch layers for a triple layer cake.
 Frost with your favorite frosting.

 1 scant cup sugar, 1/4 cup butter, 1/2 cup milk, 1-1/2 cups flour, whites of 2 eggs, 2 teaspoons baking powder, a little vanilla; cream butter and add gradually the sugar, then milk, flour, and baking powder; last the beaten whites of the eggs and vanilla.
 Bake in moderate oven (350°F) until done.